 c.
 1 to 3 years old

 24. Erikson identified eight stages of development.
 He pointed out that during early childhood, the central task should be autonomy versus shame and doubt.
 Which of the following is an indicator of negative resolution to this stage?

 d.
 Lack of self-confidence

-25. Cognitive development deals on ways in which a person learn to think, reason out, and use language.
-The cognitive theory by Piaget pointed out three primary abilities which are present in each phase.
-Which of the following deals with the process where an individual encounters and reacts towards new situation and using the mechanisms that they already have?
+25. Cognitive development deals with ways in which a person learns to think, reason out, and use language.
+The cognitive theory by Piaget pointed out three primary abilities that are present in each phase.
+Which of the following deals with the process where an individual encounters and reacts towards a new situations and using the mechanisms that they already have?

 d.
 Coping behavior

 26. Which of the following maternal factors does not contribute to the higher risk of low birth weight babies?

 a.
 Low-stress levels, including physical or emotional abuse